RubisetCie/rubat-lightsabers/README.md

 	* Kylo Ren lightsaber model is a custom model made by [this guy](http://steamcommunity.com/profiles/76561197995169756).

-If you are the author of any of this content and want it removed, please do contact me and I will promptly remove it. if I didn't credit someone for using their content and they'd like that changed, feel free to contact me.
+If you are the author of any of this content and want it removed, please do contact me and I will promptly remove it.
+If I didn't credit someone for using their content and they'd like that changed, feel free to contact me.

 # Installation
 You do not need to download and install this addon manually, it is available on the Steam Workshop: